 Higher and foundation tier- Foundation tier students are NOT required to write ion-electron half equations for reactions happening at the electrodes.
-You only need to be able to predict the what will be produced at the anode and cathode.
+You only need to be able to predict what will be produced at the anode and cathode.
 You should have a good knowledge of how electrolysis works before reading this page.

 One of the main uses of electrolysis is electroplating objects.
-Electroplated objects are metal objects which are given a thin layer of metal as an additional coating.
+Electroplated objects are metal objects which are given a thin layer of another metal as an additional coating.
 Objects are usually electroplated to make them more attractive looking or to help them resist corrosion.
 Car, motorcycle and bike parts such as mirrors, exhausts, and bumpers for example are often electroplated with chromium metal to make them look shiny and also to resist corrosion.
-Inexpensive jewellery is made of a cheaper metal which is then silver or gold plated.
+Inexpensive costume jewellery is made of a cheaper metal which is then silver or gold plated.
 Rings, braclets, watches are often electroplated.

 electrical guitars, hi-fis and other musical instruments, but in time it will tarnish and its electrical conductivity will fall.
 Hi-end electrical connectors are gold

 plated.
 Gold is an excellent electrical conductor and being very unreactive will not tarnish, however it is far more

 expensive than copper or even silver which is sometimes used in connectors.

 Another common example of electroplated objects are coins.
 Coins are often made of steel which is copper or zinc plated.
 Steel will corrode but copper is an unreactive metal and it will prevent the steel from corroding.
 Steel is much less expensive than copper, so for example if 2 pence coins were made of pure copper, you could make a lot of money by simply melting them down and selling the copper metal produced!
 The image below shows some everyday electroplated objects.